The Most Efficient Electric Cars in 2025

 The caveat here is that, while most electric car manufacturers publish figures for the range (measured in miles) or the battery capacity (measured in kWh) of their cars, many don’t always publish an official WLTP m/kWh efficiency figure.

-Most Efficient Electric Cars 2024:
+The Most Efficient Electric Cars in 2025

 2024 Tesla Model 3